getnamo/PiperCLI-Unreal/README.md

 4. Start your unreal project

 3. Add `Piper` component to your actor of choice.
-Edit `PiperCLIParams` `Params` field to something like `--model ./model/en_US-joe-medium.onnx --output-raw`
+Edit `PiperParams` model `model/en_US-joe-medium.onnx`

 4. Subscribe to `OnOutputBytes(Piper)` and convert your sound data from PCM to WAV to Unreal SoundWave using e.g. [SocketIOClient Plugin's](https://github.com/getnamo/SocketIOClient-Unreal/tree/master) core utility functions https://github.com/getnamo/SocketIOClient-Unreal/blob/master/Source/CoreUtility/Public/CUBlueprintLibrary.h#L90.

 5. Play SoundWave.
+Optionally use `USoundWaveQueueComponent` to queue up all the soundwaves being generated faster than real-time and play them back at target world location in sequence.